fanoframework/fanoframework.github.io/getting-started/index.md

 $ cd Hello
 ```

 Create controller name `HomeController.pas` that will handle request to route `/`.
+For more information regarding route, read [Working with Router](/working-with-router).
 ```
 $ fanocli --controller=Home --route=/
 ```